LTangData/DOHT/README.md

 ### Create a Virtual Environment (Optional)

-It is recommended to use a virtual environment (`venv`) to isolate the project's dependencies and ensure compatibility across different environments.
+It is recommended to use a virtual environment (`venv`, `virtualenv`, `pipenv`, `poetry`) to isolate the project's dependencies and ensure compatibility across different environments.
+This guide will utilize `venv` as example due to its simplicity to set up and use.

 1. **Initiliaze the virtual environment**

-    ```terminal
+    ```cmd
     python -m venv venv
     ```